adfaure/adfaure.github.io/content/blog/GA-group-making.md

 +++
+# "THE BEER-WARE LICENSE" (Revision 42):
+#
+# @a-t-richard wrote this file.
+#
+# As long as you retain this notice you can do whatever you want with thi stuff.
+#
+# If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
+#
+# Antoine Richard

-title = "[DEVLOG] Group making using genetic algorithm" date = "2022-11-30" description = """In this blog post, I explore and explain how to use of a genetic algorithm to create homogeneous groups of students"""
+title = "Group making using genetic algorithm" date = "2022-12-02" description = """In this blog post, I talk about how to use of a genetic algorithm to create homogeneous groups of students"""

 tags = ["AI", "Genetic Algorithm", "Educationnal Research"]